-Politicians often misinterpret or intentionally manipulate facts, take them out of context, and refer to low-quality or commissioned surveys, a panelist said.
-VoxCheck, which monitors and rates politicians by their lies and manipulations, reports that Ukraine's MPs promoted fake news stories about the pandemic, healthcare reform, bank reform, cooperation with the International Monetary Fund, utility payments, and the sale of agricultural land.
-Another panelist added campaign lies to that list.
-One panelist noted that state officials announced plans to shift to communicating directly with their audience through social media.
-The panelist said that the change is especially obvious when the president regularly publishes his video pieces, but such formats do not allow reference to quality facts or debating of decisions.
-In Rivne, another panelist said, local officials communicate a little better.
-For example, in reaction to a Chetverta Vlada complaint, the city and the oblast councils opened their session for media, after initially attempting to restrict their sessions amid the pandemic.
-The new government reacts poorly to reports on corruption and abuse, said a panelist, who observed significant regression in the indicator on good governance and democratic rights over the last year.
-However, the panelist added, they are sure that media coverage of corruption keeps it in check.
+Belousov noted that state officials announced plans to shift to communicating directly with their audience through social media.
+He said that the change is especially obvious when the president regularly publishes his video pieces, but such formats do not allow reference to quality facts or debating of decisions.
+In Rivne, Torbich said, local officials communicate a little better.
+For example, in reaction to a last year.
+However, he said he is sure that media coverage of corruption keeps it in check.
 The government's reaction to coverage of human rights violations and civil liberties is usually higher, but paradoxically, its influence on outcomes is lower, as society tends to be more tolerant of such abuses.
-Only massive pressure, in rare cases, forces the government to react adequately, one panelist said.
+Only massive pressure, in rare cases, forces the government to react adequately, Belousov said.